warmtrue/WDataTable/README.md

 # 2.0
 * Use [LoopScrollRect](https://github.com/qiankanglai/LoopScrollRect) for performance
 * Table Element Pool Support
-* Custom Column Config
+* Custom Column Style Config
 * Handle Table Message
-* Support Text Mesh Pro
+* Support TextMesh Pro
+* Per Element Click and Config

 ## Requirement
 * Unity 2018.2+
 * No other SDK are required.

+## Notice
+* If use TextMesh Pro, need Import TMP Essential Resources
+* Use can be found in the demo scene

 ## License
 MIT